Program Suspension, Moratorium and Closure Policy

 A request to re-open a program that has been closed, even if it is to have the same name as the one that was closed, must contain all information and supporting letters required for new program proposals.

 This fast-track closure is the most suitable option for programs that have no active students and for which faculty do not believe that the program will be viable.
-Program faculty or the dean, in situations where no program faculty exist, can bypass the admission suspension and moratorium to request the fast-track closure of a program by submitting a request for program closure via the Academic Action Request Form and Program Closure Form to the UCDC or the Graduate Subcommittee.
+Program faculty or the dean, in situations where no program faculty exist, can bypass the admission suspension and moratorium to request the fast-track closure of a program by submitting a request for program closure via CIM to the UCDC or the Graduate Subcommittee.